tonyyeung99/DrawApp/README.txt

 I. Running Instruction

-1. Download the zip file DrawingApp.zip and unzip the files to your computer.
+1. Download the project to your computer
 2. It's a Maven project.
 However, I have used eclipse IDE(with Maven-plugin enabled) for developing and maintaining the project.
 In the following sections, it will mainly base on Eclipse and Maven-plugin.
 3. Import the project as a Existing Maven Project:
 		-Open eclipse